sindresorhus/p-settle/readme.md

 Default: `Infinity`\
 Minimum: `1`

-Number of concurrently pending promises.
+The number of concurrently pending promises.

 **Note:** This only limits concurrency for elements that are async functions, not promises.